python-microservices/pyms/docs/command_line.md

 # Commnand line

-PyMS hcomes with some commands to make your developments easier:
+PyMS comes with some commands to make your developments easier:

 ```bash
 pyms -h